-There are approximately 100 municipalities in Pennsylvania with individual NPDES permits that authorize CSO discharges, about half of which currently have permits that need to be reissued.
-Under the proposed regulation, the Department will be able to reissue NPDES permits to CSO dischargers that recognize an implementation schedule for CSO LTCPs beyond 5 years.
+There are 92 municipalities in Pennsylvania with individual NPDES permits that authorize CSO discharges, about half of which currently have permits that need to be reissued.
+Under this final-form regulation, the Department will be able to reissue NPDES permits to CSO dischargers that recognize an implementation schedule for CSO LTCPs beyond 5 years.
 CSO dischargers will need to comply with the schedule in the NPDES permit when reissued.